-Any enquiries relating to research integrity, including those of a confidential nature, at Nottingham Trent University should be addressed to Anton Muszanskyj (College Research Support Team Leader).
+Any enquiries relating to research integrity, including those of a confidential nature, at Nottingham Trent University should be addressed to Anton Muszanskyj (Research Governance & REF Manager).

 In line with the Concordat to support research integrity, a short statement on research integrity and misconduct is produced annually and presented to the University’s Academic Board and Board of Governors.
-The annual statement for 2015/16 is published below, as are statements from previous years.
+The annual statement for 2016/17 is published below, as are statements from previous years.